 Jonathon Carrie – Basket Maker

-I grew up on a farm in South Norfolk.
-I remember the old men sitting in the barn on rainy days repairing farm baskets using stuff they had cut from the hedgerows.
-I remember the multitude of uses they found for hazel and larch and birch in their gardens and houses and around the farm; repairing handles on hoes, or making pea sticks or cutting sticks to herd cattle.
-As they retired and passed away so did many of their skills and a whole way of rural life.
+I grew up on a farm in South Norfolk and remember the old men sitting in the barn on rainy days repairing farm baskets using stuff they had cut from the hedgerows.
+As these old men retired and passed away so did many of their skills and a whole way of rural life.

 I use a variety of hedgerow material and handout wild willow as much as I can.
 Harvesting the material is challenging.
-I can only cut in the winter months from late November to late February when the leaves have fallen and the sap has retreated.
+These materials cut in the winter months from late November to late February when the leaves have fallen and the sap has retreated.
 Finding suitable sites is tricky too; farmers and landowners cut their hedges with machines keeping them neat and tidy but destroying the young growth that is ideal for my baskets.
-So I collect as much as I can and weather it at home and use it through the year with willow that I cut from wild sources and willow that I buy from willow producers in Norfolk.
+So I collect as much as I can and weather it at home and use it through the year with willow that I grow myself cut and willow that I buy from English willow producers.

 Using hedgerow material is challenging.
 Not least because the material grows wild and in all manner of shapes, sizes and thicknesses.
 This does help to produce unique baskets; each basket seems to form its own shape and character and, as a buyer, you know your basket is special.